Man fatally shot by police in Opitsaht

 “Vancouver Island General Investigative Section (GIS) is investigating the initial call including allegations that the woman was being held against her will,” stated the RCMP.

-Today the scene of the tragedy on Meares Island was attended by the Independent Investigations Office of British Columbia.
+On Sunday and Monday the scene of the tragedy on Meares Island was attended by the Independent Investigations Office of British Columbia.
 The IIO is described as a “civilian-led” oversight agency that becomes involved when death or serious injury occurs as police are present.

 Moses Martin, chief councillor of the Tla-o-qui-aht First Nation, has seen anger has spread through his community following Saturday’s fatal shooting.
 Martin noted that violent statements toward police are particularly concerning.